MD2Korg/software.md2k.org/content/howto/_index.md

 ## mCerebrum Overview

 **mCerebrum is a configurable smartphone software platform for mobile and wearable sensors.** mCerebrum is open-source and provides support for reliable real-time data collection.
-The software is fully configurable and can be used with multiple sensors simultaneously to collect a wide variety of data at hundreds of data points per second.
+The software is fully configurable and can be used with multiple sensors simultaneously to collect a wide variety of data at hundreds of data points per second...

 ![mCerebrum Home Screen](/img/mCerebrumOnPhone.png)